How to achieve 10x speed in your company?

 What usually happens in companies is that IT and business teams work in silos, often communicating in their own jargons.
 The decision-making process is awfully slow.
 Getting project approvals and execution can take months.

 It is therefore not uncommon to see offshoring of IT projects, especially the ones that require short delivery cycles.
-This creates further hostility in the IT team towards business leaders, leading to a deadlock kind of situation for digital transformation to happen.
+This creates further hostility in the IT team towards business leaders, leading to a deadlock kind of situation for innovation culture to happen.

 This must be resolved at any cost because technology is a key enabler of many a transformations in business.